iaeiou/blue-plankton-2/content/_index.md

         url: /about
     component: intro.html
     content: >-
-      When I moved to New Hampshire from the Washington, D.C. metro area, I was surprised by the number of friends and acquaintances who peppered me with questions about rural life here.
-This blog is inspired by those questions.
-      I hope the answers you find here will help you make a smooth move and find a better life here.
+      Thinking of moving to rural New Hampshire?
+This blog is dedicated those contemplating a move.
+Here you'll find a insider's take on the good, the bad, and the annoying parts of rural life in the granite state.
     section_id: intro
     title: Intro
     type: intro